Picovoice/cheetah/binding/flutter/README.md

 ## Permissions

-To enable recording with the hardware's microphone, you must first ensure that you have enabled the proper permission on both iOS and Android.
+To enable recording with the hardware's microphone, you must first ensure that you have enabled the proper permissions on both iOS and Android.

 On iOS, open your Info.plist and add the following line:
 ```xml